StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 #### Set the topology time

-{% hint style="info" %}
-If the selected topology time is a time outside the currently selected [telemetry interval](timeline-time-travel.md#telemetry-interval), the message "The topology time is out of the current time interval" will be displayed and there will be no playhead in the timeline.
-{% endhint %}

 The topology time can be set in the following ways:

 **Click on the timeline** - Click anywhere on the timeline to set the topology time to that moment.